AI email for healthcare professionals

 • The closed-loop learning captures the specific clinical communication patterns in your sent history, including the level of detail you include in referral letters versus internal coordination emails.

-• The nine-provider BYOK on Standard and Pro lets you choose a model and provider that aligns with your organization's data handling and HIPAA compliance review requirements.
+• The nine-provider BYOK on Standard and Pro lets you choose a model and provider that aligns with your organization's data handling and HIPAA compliance review requirements, giving your compliance officer a specific vendor and data path to evaluate.

 Common questions